 This document explains the pricing models for New Relic APM and Infrastructure.
 New Relic APM offers a choice between two pricing models: compute unit (CU) based pricing and host-based pricing.
 New Relic Infrastructure offers only CU-based pricing.
+Use a trial account to estimate your usage.

 - Account usage UI information for CU-based APM, host-based APM, and Infrastructure.